Artoriuz/ArtCNN/README.md

 This was an entirely empirical choice as well.
 The usual `Conv->ReLU->Conv->Add` residual block from [EDSR](https://arxiv.org/abs/1707.02921) ended up slightly worse than `Conv->ReLU->Conv->ReLU->Conv->Add` even when employed on slightly larger models with a learning capacity advantage.
 I've experimented with deeper residual blocks, but they did not yield consistent improvements.
 [SPAN](https://arxiv.org/abs/2311.12770) has a similar residual block configuration if we exclude the attention mechanism, and the authors of [NFNet](https://arxiv.org/abs/2102.06171) found it to be an improvement as well.

+### Why depth to space?

+The depth to space operation is generally better than using transposed convolutions and it's the standard on SISR models in general.
+ArtCNN is also designed to have all of its convolutional layers operating with LR feature maps, only upsampling them as the very last step.
+While this is mostly done for speed, it also provides great memory footprint benefits.

 ### Why no channel attention?

 The global average pooling layer required for channel attention is very slow.
+I'm not particularly against attention mechanisms though, and alternatives can be considered in the future if they show promising results.
+The last time I experimented with this, spatial attention was not only better but also faster.

 ### Why no vision transformers?